nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ⚠️`Warning:`
 * Use the <a href='#archiving-tracey-archive'>archive command</a> to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.
+* This feature cannot be reversed using `undo`.

 ### Exiting Tracey
 Close the application.

 Format: `exit`
-* The application can shut down when you are done using it.

-Example of usage:
-* `exit` stops Tracey from running.
+* Closes the application.

 ### Saving
 Saving in the application is automatic.
 The data in the file will be saved accordingly whenever